ocp-power-automation/ocp4-upi-powervm/ansible/README.md

 ```
 workdir: <Directory to use for creating OCP configs>
+storage_type: <Storage type used in the cluster.
+Eg: nfs (Note: Currently NFS provisioner is not configured using this playbook.
+This variable is only used for setting up image registry to EmptyDir if storage_type is not nfs)>
 log_level: <Option --log-level in openshift-install commands.
 Default is 'info'>
 release_image_override: '<This is set to OPENSHIFT_INSTALL_RELEASE_IMAGE_OVERRIDE while creating ign files.
 If you are using internal artifactory then ensure that you have added auth key to the pull_secret>'
 ```